napalm-git/qr-code-component/README.md

 **My Attempt at FrontEnd Mentor | QR Code component Challenge**

-In this project i utilize SCSS to style my page.
+In this project i utilize SCSS to style my page

 It is a single component consist of a qr code image and below that its explanation.